 September 4 – October 20, 2019

-Lisa Moren’s media-based art considers monuments, history, public spaces Eastern Europe by collecting ordinary memories from former communist citizens.
+Lisa Moren’s media-based art considers monuments, history and public spaces in Eastern Europe by collecting ordinary memories from former communist citizens.
 In 2015 she collaborated with two Slovenian artists on a Baltimore public art project that celebrated the ordinary citizens that make public space vibrant.
 The final outcome of their project is NONUMENT 01::McKeldin Fountain, an exhibition centered on Baltimore’s rare public fountain that was demolished in 2017.
 In opposition to bronze and stone, nonument [or “no monument”] celebrates the transitory nature of everyday experiences using new and emerging media forms.
-McKeldin Fountain located in a Free Speech zone in Baltimore’s Inner Harbor and popular among local workers, tourists and residents.
+McKeldin Fountain is located in a Free Speech zone in Baltimore’s Inner Harbor, and is popular among local workers, tourists and residents.
 The story of McKeldin Fountain is an example of the escalating privatization of public spaces world-wide, a trend that continues to diminish access to full participation and free speech for ordinary people in everyday urban life.
-The project documents memories of activists living in the Square during Occupy Baltimore; Women in Black and Black Lives Matter; along with performers, artists, rappers, teachers, a lawyer, a former Baltimore mayor and personal poetic and political stories imbued with the frail democracy of this public Square.
+The project documents memories of activists living in the Square during Occupy Baltimore; Women in Black and Black Lives Matter; along with performers, artists, rappers, teachers, a lawyer, a former Baltimore mayor, and personal poetic and political stories imbued with the frail democracy of this public square.

 About the Artists: